- Academic Writing

 - I am a co-editor/author for the online column Teaching Tidbits, which is sponsored by the Mathematical Association of America.
 Below are some of my posts.

 - D.C.
 Ernst.
-Resources for active learning.
+Fostering Productive Failure.
 Teaching Tidbits.
-To appear in Spring 2017.
+To appear Fall 2017.

 - I am a co-editor/author (joint with Angie Hodge) for Math Ed Matters, which is an online column sponsored by the MAA.
 The column explores topics and current events related to undergraduate mathematics education.
 Below is a selection of my posts.